Joy-Kimani/snakegame_python/readme.md

-enjoy this simple code program!!
+enjoy this simple code program!!!